allbyai/ToRoLaMa/README.md

 - Open-source availability under the [LLaMA 2 License](https://github.com/facebookresearch/LLaMA)
 - Enhanced speed with a smaller model size and an innovative [Vietnamese Tokenizer](https://huggingface.co/bkai-foundation-models/vietnamese-LLaMA2-7b-40GB), whose tokens are 25% shorter compared to ChatGPT and LLaMA for Vietnamese phrases.
 - Superior performance over existing open-source models (see benchmark results below).
 - Simplified deployment for a wide range of applications.

 ## Evaluations

-We used benchmark results of [Vicuna and PhoGPT](https://docs.google.com/spreadsheets/d/122ldeXuBmLSFFqaFbflj82VyYTKL-Qc2hZiTI9csc-Q/edit#gid=44668470) to evaluate ToRoLaMa and compared our results with others using the [Fastchat MT-bench method](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge).The table bellow shows that **ToRoLaMa** performs competitively against state-of-the-art models like ChatGPT.
+We used benchmark results of [Vicuna and PhoGPT](https://docs.google.com/spreadsheets/d/122ldeXuBmLSFFqaFbflj82VyYTKL-Qc2hZiTI9csc-Q/edit#gid=44668470) to evaluate ToRoLaMa and compared our results with others using the [Fastchat MT-bench method](https://github.com/lm-sys/FastChat/tree/main/fastchat/llm_judge).
+The table below shows that **ToRoLaMa** performs competitively against state-of-the-art models like ChatGPT.

 The Fastchat benchmark method, used for evaluating language models, primarily focuses on the accuracy of information in responses.
 However, an important aspect not accounted for in this method is the accuracy in the choice of language (English vs. Vietnamese).
 Both **URA-LLaMA-7B** and **URA-LLaMA-13B** often respond in English to Vietnamese questions.
 Their performance may be rated much lower when specifically benchmarked for proficiency in Vietnamese.